johnnydirtydog/AI-Bonds/README.md

 # AI Bonds

-A full-stack app where AIs fall in love with each other.
+A full-stack love simulator where AIs fall in love with each other.